m110/grafcli/README.md

 ## Why?

-To let you easily manage your dashboards using just your keyboard.
+* Lets you easily manage your dashboards using just your keyboard.
+* Provides convenient way to backup dashboards and restore them.
+* Can be used by any shell script with even more logic added.

 ## How?